|Nutrition Facts (per serving)|

 You cannot have enough ways to enjoy fresh apples when autumn hits.
 It's the best fruit of the season and they're everywhere.
 If you're looking for an easy way to use up your apple stash or just in need of a quick and tasty dessert, this baked apple recipe is perfect.

 This isn't a recipe for baked apple crisp with a crunchy sweet topping.
 It's actually much easier than that.
 These are simply baked apples that are cored and filled with a bit of sweet mixture of raisins, brown sugar, and warm cinnamon.
 It's a healthy dessert with very little sugar and it will fill your home with the most inviting aroma.

 Granny Smith apples are the best baking apples and recommended for this recipe.
 They will hold their shape, remain firm, and won't get mushy when baked.
 Plus, their tart flavor is a nice complement to the sweet filling.
 If you don't have them on hand, use whatever apples you have.
-If you have a choice, lean towards a tarter baking apple rather than a super sweet apple.
+If you have a choice, lean toward a tarter baking apple rather than a super sweet apple.